Flight from Folly: Reception and later history

 Flight from Folly received a generally muted critical reception, with a degree of agreement that the cast, in particular Kirkwood herself, were better than the material they had to work with.
 The Daily Mail described the film as "a tremulous but definite step towards a school of British Musicians."
 The Manchester Guardian called the film "unworthy of [Kirkwood's] limited but genuine talent" which "promises better work in better films".
 The Daily Mirror however found the film a "neatly made and tuneful comedy" with praise for Kirkwood's "vivacious personality and talent".
 The film's set designs, costuming and make-up provoked criticism from a number of reviewers.

 There is no indication of what happened to the film after its original cinema run in 1945.
 The film does not appear ever to have been shown on television, and attempts to track down a print have so far proved fruitless.
 Also, the film is not held in the British Film Institute National Archive, is classed as "missing, believed lost", and is included on the BFI's "75 Most Wanted" list of missing British feature films.

+The film lost over £60,000.